zcash/zips/zip-XXXX.rst

 Requirements
 ============

 The Dev Fund should encourage decentralization of the work and funding, by supporting new teams dedicated to Zcash.

 The Dev Fund should maintain the existing teams and capabilities in the Zcash ecosystem, unless and until concrete opportunities arise to create even greater value for the Zcash ecosystem.

 There should not be any single entity which is a single point of failure, i.e., whose capture or failure will effectively prevent effective use of the funds.

 Major funding decisions should be based, to the extent feasible on inputs from domain experts and pertinent stakeholders.

 The Dev Fund mechanism should not modify the monetary emission curve (and in particular, should not irrevocably burn coins).

 In case the value of ZEC jumps, the Dev Fund recipients should not be allowed to wastefully use excessive amounts of funds.
 Conversely, given market volatility and eventual halvings, it is desirable to create rainy-day reserves.

 The Dev Fund mechanism should not reduce users' financial privacy or security.
 In particular, it should not cause them to expose their coin holdings, or to maintain access to secret keys for much longer than they would otherwise.
 (This rules out some form of voting, and of disbursing coins to past/future miners).

-The new Dev Fund system should fulfill the above goals for as long as feasible, without requiring further changes at the consensus-code level.
-(This is because such changes may become increasingly difficult to agree upon as the community grows; and moreover, to the extent that consensus-code changes are agreed on in the future, they will in any case override the current ZIP.)

 The new Dev Fund system should be simple to understand and realistic to implement.
 In particular, it should not assume the creation of new mechanisms (e.g., election systems) or entities (for governance or development) for its execution; but it should strive to support and use these once they are built.

 Comply with legal, regulatory and taxation constraints in pertinent jurisdictions.

 Non-requirements